Debating the Use of Digital Devices in the Classroom

 - Distraction from schoolwork: With the temptation of social media and texting in their hands, students may focus solely on their social life instead of the lesson plan.

-- Provide a ‘dis-connect’: While some believe digital devices make for greater connections for students, there are those who believe too much time with digital devices provide a disconnect of students from face-to-face social activities, family communications and nature.
-Digital devices in the classroom would probably lead to an even greater such disconnection.
+- Provide a disconnect: While some believe digital devices make for greater connections for students, there are also those who believe too much time with digital devices disconnects students from face-to-face social activities, family communications, and nature.
+Digital devices in the classroom could lead to an even greater disconnect.

 Should schools permit digital devices?

 Some school districts have seen great improvements by allowing digital devices in the classroom.
 One thing is clear: if digital devices are permitted, there should be guidelines and rules in place.

 Students need to be taught online safety, the use of judgment in determining good quality sources of information, and restraint from personal use in the classroom.
 In other words, they need to learn all about digital literacy and digital citizenship.